 SCIENCE: STAYING ALIVE

 How are our bodies like those of marine creatures?
 How are they different?
 Observe and compare animal characteristics in this enjoyable multi-activity workshop which uses live animals.
-This session links with KS1 Science programme of study: Animals, including humans and Living things and their habitats.
+This session links with the KS1 Science programme of study: Animals, including humans.

 SCIENCE: BESIDE THE SEASIDE

 Last night there was a big storm in the North Sea and some of the seaside animals got lost – can you help them get home?
-This multi-activity workshop takes the children on a seaside journey where they investigate the diversity of the habitats and the range of animals that make their homes there and why.
-The session links with the Science programme of study: Working scientifically, Animals, including humans and Living things and their habitats.
+This multi-activity workshop takes the children on a seaside journey where they investigate the diversity of the seaside habitats and the range of animals that make their homes there and why.
+The session links with the Science programme of study: Working Scientifically and Animals, including humans.

 SCIENCE: FIND A SECRET SUPERHERO